Lancet-crow/paxiplus/README.md

 ### How to use?
 Unlike how old load order works, now you can specify directories in your instance's folder.

 Also, for using the built-in pack support, you need the ID of the pack.
-You can either check the mod’s source code, try to guess it, or use the [Resource Pack Overrides](https://modrinth.com/mod/resource-pack-overrides) mod and hold **D** on the resourcepack screen to see the IDs of all packs.
+You can either check the mod's source code, try to guess it, or use the [Resource Pack Overrides](https://modrinth.com/mod/resource-pack-overrides) mod and hold **D** on the resourcepack screen to see the IDs of all packs.
 ## Paxi Load Order JSON Example:
 ![Load Order](https://cdn.modrinth.com/data/cached_images/72011dd3b154f817cc47ece45de87295338e6365.png)
 ## In Game: